GATB/MindTheGap/README.md

     * a graph file (`.h5`).
 This is a binary file, to obtain information stored in it, you can use the utility program dbginfo located in your bin directory or in ext/gatb-core/bin/.

     `MindTheGap find` generates the following output files:
     * a breakpoint file (`.breakpoints`) in fasta format.
 It contains the breakpoint sequences of each detected insertion site.
 Each insertion site corresponds to 2 consecutive entries in the fasta file : sequences are the left and right side flanking kmers.
     * a variant file (`.othervariants.vcf`) in vcf format.
 It contains SNPs and deletion events.

     `MindTheGap fill` generates the following output files:
     * a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences that were successfully assembled.
-In the header, position on the reference genome is
+The location of each insertion on the reference genome can be found in its fasta header, together with the insertion length and quality score.
     * an insertion variant file (`.insertions.vcf`) in vcf format.
 This file resumes insertion position information already contained in the fasta file, but in a vcf format.
 It is not self-sufficient, inserted sequences if larger than XX bp are not written in the vcf but are referred to their fasta id in the fasta file.

     Warning: the output in vcf of insertion variants is not yet implemented, coming soon...